TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/08 - Ruth/Ruth 3/Ruth 3.11.md

 ---

-And now, my daughter, fear not; I will do to thee all that thou sayest; for all the city of my people doth know that thou art a worthy woman.
+Now, my daughter, don't be afraid; I will do to you all that you say; for all the city of my people does know that you are a worthy woman.